Skip to Content

 At the reserve, water shoes, short wetsuits, and helmets are provided, along with lockers and towels.
 Walking sticks are also available, and most people recommend them.

 Before the cenote journey, the group receives a Mayan blessing.
-Wading through the caverns, and there are many of them (each with names), the natural beauty is breathtaking.
-The limestone stalactites and stalagmites formations are beyond words.
+Wading through the caverns, the limestone stalactites and stalagmites formations are beyond words.
+After the cave adventure, an authentic Mexico buffet follows.

 A short ride back to Playa del Carmen allows for some shopping time before catching the return ferry to San Miguel.